How I Fell in Love with Paris

 I’d return in 2015 for interviews but ultimately didn’t make the move – instead choosing to reimagine my career.
 I began planning for self employment shortly after my trip in October 2015.
 In May of 2016 I was back in Paris and planning to quit my job in a few days.
 I wrote this post following my return – on the brink of so much change and so much hope.

-It was during my trip in June of 2019 that I had the idea for En Route to Rêverie which was born out of my true love of sharing my version of Paris with others.
-I wanted to expand how I shared Paris with my wit & whimsy audience and Paris, Perfected has allowed me to do that more than 150 times already.
+It was during my trip in June of 2019 that I had the idea for En Route to Rêverie (formerly Peris, Perfected) which was born out of my true love of sharing my version of Paris with others.
+I wanted to expand how I shared Paris with my wit & whimsy audience and En Route to Rêverie has allowed me to do that hundreds of times now.

 To this day I still revel in my time in Paris.
 I love when Paris is covered in rose gold light.
 The quiet and soft mornings.
 When the air is filled with the smell of fresh bread.
 The city’s rose filled gardens.
 I love their keeping of age old traditions.
 Their understanding of the sacredness in savoring each day.
 How each day is a gift to be enjoyed, loved and remembered.